-Borrowers can use loan funds for an array of purposes, such as debt consolidation, home improvement, auto loans, baby and adoption, or a special occasion.
-Since Prosper is a marketplace platform, getting a loan isn’t as straightforward as working with a typical lender.
+Borrowers can use Prosper personal loan proceeds for various purposes, such as debt consolidation, home improvement, auto loans, baby and adoption, or a special occasion.
+However, since Prosper is a marketplace platform, getting a personal loan isn’t as straightforward as working with a typical lender.

 Once you apply, investors must make a financial commitment to reach your funding goal.
-As long as you reach 70% of your goal, your loan will be funded, but it can take a few days to hit that mark.
-If you’re able to wait for your loan funds instead of receiving them within a day or two, you may qualify for some attractive rates.
+As long as you reach 70% of your goal, your Prosper loan will be funded, but it can take a few days to hit that mark.
+However, if you’re able to wait for your loan funds instead of receiving them within a day or two, you may qualify for some attractive interest rates.

-Obviously, factors such as your credit score, income, and current debt load all affect the exact rate you’ll receive.
-Loans through Prosper are fairly short-term, with fixed repayment periods of either three or five years1.
+Factors such as your credit score, income, and current debt load affect the exact rate you’ll receive.
+Prosper loans are relatively short-term, with a fixed loan term of either three or five years.

-All payments are owed on a monthly basis and you can request a quote on your rate and other terms with no hard check on your credit report.
-All loans through Prosper do come with an origination fee, which ranges between 1% and 5%.
-The precise charge varies based on your rating.
+All loan payments must be made monthly, and you can request a quote on your interest rate and other loan terms with no hard check on your credit report.
+All Prosper personal loans come with an origination fee, which ranges between 1% and 5%.
+The actual charge varies based on your rating.
 There are no prepayment penalties should you wish to pay off the loan early.

-Most Prosper borrowers have fairly strong financial histories.
+Most Prosper borrowers have good to excellent credit.
 The minimum credit score required is 640, but the average borrower has a 710.
 Prosper has no minimum income requirement.
 However, most Prosper borrowers have an income of just over $88,500, compared to the national real median personal income of $30,240.

-To qualify for a Prosper loan, borrowers will need to have a debt to income ratio of under 50% in order to qualify for a loan through Prosper.
-On top of that, you shouldn’t have any recent bankruptcies and you do need at least some type of credit history.
+To qualify for a Prosper loan, borrowers will need to have a debt to income ratio of under 50% and have fewer than five credit bureau inquiries during the previous six months.
+On top of that, you shouldn’t have any recent bankruptcies, and they do require a minimum credit history of two years.
 If you’re a brand new borrower, you likely won’t be approved.

 Investors can commit as little as $25 or as much as your entire loan amount.
 Most who choose to invest pick an amount somewhere between the two.
 Many investors have their portfolios built automatically based on their preference of risk ratings, so they might not even read your listing specifically.

 You’ll also find a list of any missing documentation you need to submit.
-Once your loan hits 70% funding and your information has been verified, Prosper lets you move forward with receiving your funds.
+Then, once your loan hits 70% funding and your information has been verified, Prosper lets you move forward with receiving your funds.